List of Transmetropolitan characters: Yelena Rossini

 Physically, Yelena is quite short (it is never told how tall, but she is portrayed as a half a head shorter than Spider Jerusalem and a full head shorter than Channon Yarrow), with shoulder-length brunette hair and is usually seen in baggy black t-shirts and suits (primarily to obscure her short stature and modest bust—particularly when compared to Channon).
 Per Spider's orders, as with Channon, she ingested medication to give her a genetic trait protecting her from cancer, and took up chain smoking.

 After Channon leaves Spider's employ to become a nun, Mitchell Royce, Spider's editor, assigns her to be Spider's assistant, a job consisting primarily of making sure her boss is supplied with enough drugs and alcohol to be an effective journalist.
 Initially, he claims Yelena is his niece, though she later reveals it was simply a ploy to make sure Spider behaves himself around her.
 She later refers to him as "Uncle Mitch", however.
-Of note is that Yelena has quite a different history from that of Channon.
+Yelena has quite a different history from that of Channon.
 About a week after she's hired, she is interviewed by a major broadcaster, and she describes herself as 24 years of age, born and raised in what is presumed to be a high-class section of the City (Old Heath Road), fluent in seven languages, and a recent business school graduate.

 One major arc in the story was the relationship between Spider and Yelena.
 Initially, both were frequently at odds with each other, yet stuck together through a combination of pity and camaraderie.
 Then, after getting drunk one night, the two ended up sleeping together.
 In the morning Spider, realizing to his horror what must have happened, tried (unsuccessfully) to escape his bed.
-Upon realizing she slept in the same bed as Spider, Yelena enters a stage of aggressive denial, insisting nothing happened between them.
-However, Spider's distinctive "live shades", mistaking the sex for a criminal assault, had automatically taken pictures.
+Upon realizing she slept in the same bed as Spider, Yelena enters a stage of aggressive denial, insisting nothing happened between them, but Spider's distinctive "live shades", mistaking the sex for a criminal assault, had automatically taken pictures.

 Channon rejoins Spider and Yelena early in their fight to prevent the election of President Gary Callahan, aka "The Smiler", taking on the role of bodyguard.
 Whilst Yelena was still officially Spider's assistant, he would refer to them both as 'filthy assistants' throughout the rest of the series.
 Channon and Yelena become friends, often sneaking away from Spider to have fun.